Make a Gift

 Undergraduates of the College who have taken, or are taking, the BA, are eligible to take the MA (Oxon) in or after the twenty-first term from matriculation.

 The cost of taking your MA is £40 and if you wish to attend the ceremony in person you will also have to hire a BA gown and hood and an MA gown and hood from a local outfitter at a cost of around £70.

 Please note, former undergraduates who read for a four-year Masters degree (MChem, MPhys, MMath, etc) and who matriculated between 1993 and 1998, should check eligibility with the Development Office before booking to take the MA.

-It is still possible to take your degree in absentia at any ceremony the university holds even if Trinity would not normally be presenting candidates.
+It is still possible to take your degree in absentia at any ceremony whether or not Trinity is presenting candidates in person.

-If you wish to graduate please fill in this form and send to Sarah Jenkinson
+If you wish to graduate in person or in absentia, please fill in the form and send to Sarah Jenkinson